Significance of Iconography

 The significance of iconography can be easily understood — just think of a brand, any brand.
 What are the first five things that come to mind?
 Several pieces of research conducted by experts in human behavior unanimously point out that it is the brand’s standard icon.
 For example, if I think of Gmail, one of the first things that pop into my head is that red M in an envelope.
 So, it is needless to say that the first and most primary importance of iconography is- assigning an identity to a company.
 The icons register in the brains of the users much easily as compared to any other feature and they have a higher chance of being identified when coming across randomly.
 The best example to demonstrate my last analysis would be the simple fact that how on any random web page when we see a little blue bird we know its twitter, even when no prior context is provided, same happens with the white f in a blue box or the white camera with a pink background.

 In a page full of text an icon provides perspective to the user.
-It draws attention to products, services, menu and features.
+It draws attention to products, services, menu, and features.
 You would not have to comb through tons and tons of words to finally reach the place you actually wanted to see.
 The amount of energy and time wasted otherwise would be much more than what anybody can afford to waste in today’s day and time.
 Moreover, icons provide a compact display of information in a more attractive and user-friendly manner.
-For example, my task bar is currently displaying a few icons — word, google chrome, files, music.
-Now just imagine if instead of showing these as icons my task bar would have just have these same written down in words, or on your smartphone instead of the bright little pictures of all those apps you would just have the said names typed in normal Arial, font size 10.
+For example, my taskbar is currently displaying a few icons — word, google chrome, files, music.
+Now just imagine if instead of showing these as icons my taskbar would have just had these same written down in words, or on your smartphone instead of the bright little pictures of all those apps, you would just have the said names typed in normal Arial, font size 10.
 How dull would all that be?